 An associate's degree program in dental assisting includes classroom, clinical and laboratory training and prepares students to work as dental assistants.
 Students gain a background in dental science, do an internship or externship and acquire the skills needed to take the Certified Dental Assistant (CDA) certification exam.
 A bachelor's degree program in dental hygiene also includes clinical training and prepares students to work as dental hygienists.
 After they graduate, they need to meet state requirements to get licensed as a dental hygienist.

 A doctoral program in dentistry leads to a career as a dentist or dental specialist, such as an oral surgeon or orthodontist.
-In addition to taking courses in biological sciences, students learn how to diagnose oral problems, do comprehensive examinations and perform dental procedures.
+Some competitive doctoral programs will require students to take the Dental Admissions Test to determine acceptance.
+Once in the program, students learn how to diagnose oral problems, do comprehensive examinations and perform dental procedures.
 They get hands-on practice performing these tasks and participate in clinical rotations and internships.
 Upon graduation, students must take licensing exams.

 Associate's Degree in Dental Assisting